-MARKET NEWCOMER WELL WOVEN, AFTER SUCCESSFUL HIGH POINT DEBUT, PLANS FIRST VEGAS & NY SHOWROOMS
+MARKET NEWCOMER WELL WOVEN, AFTER SUCCESSFUL HIGH POINT DEBUT, PLANS FIRST NY SHOWROOM

-Well Woven's inaugural High Point Market offered buyers a taste of what's in store at its soon-to-open Las Vegas and New York showrooms.
+Well Woven's inaugural High Point Market offered buyers a taste of what's in store at its soon-to-open New York showroom.
 Displayed at the company's High Point space is the Sydney Vintage collection made from air twist frieze polypropylene.

-NEW YORK -- Well Woven, a five-year-old contemporary area rug firm, made a High Point debut last month, and plans to continue to build its brand with a new permanent showroom in Las Vegas in time for the summer market.
-In addition, the newcomer also will open a permanent showroom in New York, according the Adem Ogunc, principal and marketing director.
+NEW YORK -- Well Woven, a five-year-old contemporary area rug firm, made a High Point debut last month, and plans to continue to build its brand with a new permanent showroom in New York, according the Adem Ogunc, principal and marketing director.

 "We're growing sales with our existing customers, and coming to markets to meet with new customers," Ogunc told RugNews.com.
 The young company is hitting the showroom circuit to ensure its contemporary indoor and outdoor rugs are in front of the right customers and to step up the Well Woven brand image.
 "We've gotten to a scale where we can service larger, more mature companies better."